dehe1011/QuantumDNA/docs/apidoc/functions.rst

 Functions
 =========

-This section provides an overview of the available functions in the `qDNA` package.
+This section provides an overview of the available functions in the `QuantumDNA` package.

 Load Default Parameters